Ribes uva-crispa aka Gooseberry

 Gooseberry, European Gooseberry, English Gooseberry

-How to care for Gooseberry
+How difficult is it to take care of Gooseberry

 If you're looking for a plant that offers a moderate level of challenge, Gooseberry is a great choice to test your gardening skills.